-During TMRR, prior to Milestone B, the MRL criteria focus on a capability to produce prototypes outside the lab in a production relevant environment.
-The parameters defining a production relevant environment should be based on the risks and uniqueness associated with demonstrating that manufacturing processes, procedures, and techniques meet program requirements.
-Production realism for this environment is well beyond what is seen in the laboratory.
-An emphasis should be placed on addressing higher risk areas (e.g. more advanced manufacturing technologies and newer manufacturing capabilities).
+During TMRR, Pprior to Milestone B, the MRLs criteria focus on a contractor's capability to produce prototypes outside the lab in a production relevant environment, outside of the laboratory.
+The parameters defining a production relevant environment should be based on the risks and uniqueness associated with demonstrating that contractors' key manufacturing processes, procedures, and techniques meet program requirements.

+A production relevant environment represents the manufacturing capability needed to proceed into the EMD Phase with high confidence of achieving program cost, schedule, and performance requirements.
+This level of pProduction realism for this environment is well beyond what is seen in athe laboratory.
+TheAn emphasis should be placedie on addressing higher risk areas (e.g. more advanced manufacturing technologies and newer manufacturing capabilities).

-Production Relevant Environment- An environment with some shop floor production realism present (such as facilities, personnel, tooling, processes, materials, etc.).
+Production Rrelevant Environment - An environment with some shop floor production realism present (such as facilities, personnel, tooling, processes, materials, etc.).
 There should be minimum reliance on laboratory resources during this phase.
 Demonstration in a production relevant environment implies that contractor(s) must demonstrate their ability to meet the cost, schedule, and performance requirements of the EMD Phase based on their production of prototypes.
 The demonstration must provide the program with confidence that these targets will be achieved, but does not require a production line.
-Furthermore, there must be an indication of how the program intends to achieve the requirements in production representative and pilot environments.
+Furthermore, there must be an indication of how the programeontractor(s) intends to achieve the requirements in production representative and pilot environments.